Thiesi/NetBBSD/README.md

 ## 📄 License

 This project is licensed under the 3-clause BSD license.
+See the [LICENSE](LICENSE) file for details.